hhd-dev/hhd/readme.md

 Of course, depending on TDP and user preference, the CPU governor values will be set accordingly.

-## Energy Management in Other computers
+## Energy Management in other computers
 As we design Handheld Daemon to be enabled in more Deck style devices (e.g., HTPCs), these devices have different power requirements and processors (e.g., Intel), which are better managed with Power Profiles Daemon.